anyasuslova/arctic-training-repo/README.md

 # arctic-training-repo
-Anya typed in line 3 and deleted line 1 and Apryl deleted and changed line 3
+Anya typed in line 3 and deleted line 1

 This is a test repository for the training